A Tale of Two World Wars and Christmas Ornaments

 Each family had their own workshop.
 The father blew the balls in the glass ovens.
-The mother usually got the job of silvering the inside of them, and dipping them in various-colored lacquers for finishing.
-The children hung them to dry, and capped them with their metal tops.
+The mother got the job of silvering the insides and dipping them in various-colored lacquers.
+The children hung them to dry and capped them with their metal tops.
 When a full batch was done, the mother took the shiny new ornaments to the local market for selling.
 After that, they were exported to markets across the world.
 Thanks to fuel from F.W.
 Woolworth, one of the biggest buyers was America.

 Not about to be caught up in another Christmas draught, Eckardt came up with a plan.
-There were many Lauscha-born glassblowers living in New York, working for a company called Corning Glass.
+There were many Lauscha-born glassblowers living in New York.
+Most worked for a company called Corning Glass.
 They had recently patented a glass-blowing machine that could pump out glass light bulbs at the pace of thousands per minute.
 Eckardt wanted that machine to make glass ornaments instead.
 If successful, it could make more ornaments in five minutes than Lauscha glassblowers could in an entire week.

 Two years after orchestrating the mechanization of tree ornaments, Eckardt’s predictions came true.
 The United States clashed with Germany in World War II.
-By then, he dominated the ornament trade.
+By then, Eckardt already dominated the ornament trade.
 Changing his company’s name to “Shiny Brite” to commemorate their sparkling ornaments, his business was booming.
-Even with war shortages on lacquer and metal, Shiny Brite ground on by replacing metal caps with cardboard, and switching to plainer decorative methods for the glass balls.
+Even with war shortages on lacquer and metal, Shiny Brite ground on by replacing metal caps with cardboard.
+They also switched to plainer decorative methods for the glass balls.

 After World War II, Shiny Brite was the biggest ornament company in the world.
-By the 1950s, Eckardt had four plants in New Jersey that were busy year-round, decorating and preparing ornaments for Christmas trees across America.
+By the 1950s, Eckardt had four plants in New Jersey.
+They were busy year-round decorating and preparing ornaments for Christmas trees across America.
 The whole process had become mechanized as well.
 Machines even did the intricate painting and decorating.

 “The Christmas Tree Book” – P.V.
 Snyder